Post: How AI Transforms Recruiting: 5 Practical Applications (With Real Results)

-This satellite drills into one dimension of the broader performance management reinvention framework — specifically, the talent acquisition front-end that determines the quality of every performance cycle that follows.
-Poor sourcing and screening decisions compound forward into performance reviews, promotion decisions, and retention outcomes.
+This post addresses the talent acquisition front-end that determines the quality of every subsequent performance cycle.
+Poor sourcing and screening decisions compound forward into retention outcomes and mis-hire costs.
 The five applications below address that compounding at the source.
+For the broader operational picture, see How HR Can Fix Broken Hiring Processes.

 Dimension Detail